 Fundamental principles of organic chemistry will be studied, including the structure, bonding, properties, and reactivity of organic molecules; and properties and behavior of organic compounds and their derivatives.
 Emphasis is placed on organic synthesis and mechanisms.
 Includes study of covalent and ionic bonding, nomenclature, stereochemistry, structure and reactivity, reaction mechanisms, functional groups, and synthesis of simple molecules.
 This course is designed for science majors including pre-med, pre-pharmacy, and chemistry majors.
+Must be taken concurrently with a laboratory section.
 Prerequisite: CHEM 1411 and CHEM 1412 with grades of C or better.